RubenRcp/Duffinian_Numbers/README.md

 numero: .word 1126
 ```

-For the input above, the program determines whether `1126` is a Duffinian number and stores the result in `$v0`.

 For the input above, the program determines whether **1126** is a Duffinian number and stores the result in `$v0`.